 Can you create additional pages?

 Yes, I anticipate that will continually be the case.
-For example, Mental Health is now just a “catch all” for this topic but has expanded to multiple pages.
+For example, Mental Health was just a “catch all” for this topic but has expanded to multiple pages.
 As recommendations come in and my research finds new links and documents that would be helpful, I will create a specific page for a particular topic.
 Considering the diversification of our students, families, and staff, I don’t consider SchoolNursing101.com to be complete now or anytime for that matter.
 There are no limitations on information needed by school nurses.

 Wait a minute, I see something familiar!

 I have gone to great lengths to find authors on many of the items you will see on SchoolNursing101.com, but I haven’t been able to find rightful authors of every document.
-If you are the original author, please use Contact Us! and send me the item title and the page it’s located on this sight along with your name, credentials/title, and city so I can give credit where credit is due.
+If you are the original author, please use the Contact form and send me the item title and the page it’s located on this sight along with your name, credentials/title, and city so I can give credit where credit is due.
 I am more than happy to identify the author of great work!
 The vast majority of photos contain an embedded link — click on it and it’ll take you to the website.